jaegertracing/documentation/content/docs/next-release/apis.md

 ## Service dependencies graph (internal)

-Can be retrieved from Query Service at `/api/dependencies` endpoint.
+Can be retrieved from**jaeger-query** Service at `/api/dependencies` endpoint.
 The GET request expects two parameters:

 * `endTs` (number of milliseconds since epoch) - the end of the time interval
 * `lookback` (in milliseconds) - the length the time interval (i.e. start-time + lookback = end-time).